 Only data that can be written down on paper gets collected.
 Instead of taking pictures or video, they write down descriptions — sometimes not very clear ones — of a developing health and safety situation.

 Paper isn’t good for accessibility.
 Audio recordings can be more accessible and faster for people who have a hard time writing.
 Electronic devices provide accessibility features that enable scaling, text-to-speech, and other assistance in maximizing everyone’s potential.

 Friction in HSE reduces the development of safety culture.
 When non-safety personnel need to know how to get the paper forms mandated for their HSE practices, this friction slows them down and reduces their motivation.

-No-code mobile apps provide much more than a limited subset of the health and safety data you need.
+Digitized mobile processes provide much more than a limited subset of the health and safety data you need.
 They create an environment in which anyone can pick up their phone or mobile device, collect data — including photos, audio, and video, if need be — and inject that data directly into a follow-on HSE-related workflow that may involve reports and data sharing as well as email, texts, and external applications.

 If you need to hire a programmer to write your mobile app, you won’t have a version control problem like you do with paper — but it will take a long time to get your new versions out.
 If you have a new requirement or need a new data type, you’ll need to wait even longer and pay more.
 And if people upgrade their mobile devices, you’ll need to do compatibility testing across your user base.

 But by using a no-code approach, you can create and modify your HSE inspection checklists without involving developers.
 No outside consultants, no IT developers on loan.
 It’s liberating.